There are several conditions which can cause your infected toe; paronychia being one of the most common.

 Paronychia is an infection of the paronychium, which is the soft tissue that borders the nail.
 This infection is caused by fungus or bacteria, and it can be acute or chronic.

 Acute paronychia lasts less than 6 weeks and it’s usually caused by bacteria.
 It tends to develop after bacteria is introduced to your toe following some type of trauma, which can be caused by trauma, pedicures, or cutting your nails too short.
 Acute paronychia can also develop as the result of a hangnail or ingrown toenail.

-You may have symptoms of acute paronychia include pain, swelling, redness, discoloration or thickening of the nail, and in some cases, blisters filled with pus or pus draining from the injury.
+You may have symptoms of acute paronychia include pain, swelling, redness, discolouration or thickening of the nail, and in some cases, blisters filled with pus or pus draining from the injury.
 Your infected toe must be treated with topical or oral antibiotics.
 Sometimes, blisters or pus must be drained by your podiatrist to help your tissues heal faster.

 If you have chronic paronychia it can lasts over 6 weeks and it’s usually caused by a fungal infection; however, it can also be caused by a combination of a bacterial and fungal infection.
 Risk factors include jobs which keep your feet in a moist environment (ie work boots) Symptoms are similar to those found in acute paronychia, and the easiest way to differentiate both conditions is by the time they take to develop and heal.